Mali: Etymology

 The name Mali is taken from the name of the Mali Empire.
-It means "the place where the king lives" and carries a connotation of strength.
+Originally meaning "hippopotamus", the clanic symbol of the Keita Dynasty, it eventually came to mean "the place where the king lives".
 Fourteenth-century Maghrebi traveller Ibn Battuta reported that the capital of the empire was called Mali.
 One Mandinka tradition tells that the legendary first emperor Sundiata Keita changed himself into a hippopotamus upon his death in the Sankarani River and that it was possible to find villages in the area of this river called "old Mali".
-A study of Malian proverbs noted that in old Mali, there is a village called Malikoma, which means "New Mali", and that Mali could have formerly been the name of a city.
+A study of Malian proverbs notes that in old Mali, there is a village called Malikoma, which means "New Mali", and that Mali could have formerly been the name of a city.

 Another theory suggests that Mali is a Fulani pronunciation of the name of the Mande peoples.
 It is suggested that a sound shift led to the change, whereby in Fulani the alveolar segment //nd// shifts to //l// and the terminal vowel denasalizes and raises, leading "Manden" to shift to //mali//.